-For porcelain tiles already attached to the wall mark the position of where you require the hole to be with marker pen and place a strip of masking tape over the top.
+For porcelain tiles already attached to the wall mark the position of where you require the hole to be with a marker pen and place a strip of masking tape over the top.
 When you begin to drill the masking tape will help prevent any skittering across the surface of the tile.
 For porcelain tiles not yet attached to the wall or porcelain plates, mark your intended drill hole in the same way and place the tile/plate into a tray which can catch the debris and water.

-Soak your sponge in water (keeping a bowl of water to hand in order to top up) and place directly next to your intended drill hole.
+Soak your sponge in water (keeping a bowl of water to hand in order to top up) and place it directly next to your intended drill hole.
 The purpose of using a lubricant such as water is to ensure the material and your drill bit do not overheat which can cause your material to crack and will shorten the life of your drill bit.

 Start the drill, somewhere between 1000 and 1500 rpm and angle your core drill on the masking tape to begin the drilling whilst at the same time squeezing water from your sponge directly onto the drilling process.
 The angling of the core drill bit will again help to prevent any skittering across the surface.
-As soon as you begin to cut into the porcelain tile return your drill to it's normal vertical position and continue to drill through your tile.
-For further help, you might also like to read our article: 12 Things you Should Know about Diamond Drill Bits
+As soon as you begin to cut into the porcelain tile return your drill to its normal vertical position and continue to drill through your tile.
+For further help, you might also like to read our article: 12 Things You Should Know about Diamond Drill Bits